GOP tucks $8 billion for military weaponry in virus bill

 The $8 billion weapons procurement package is part of a $29.4 billion defense portion of the GOP’s $1 trillion coronavirus response measure, a White House-backed package released Monday.
 Providing that money now would help build headroom into the annual defense funding bill that Congress plans to write later this year.

-The outlook for Shelby’s proposed defense projects appears dim.
+The outlook for Shelby’s proposed defense projects could be dim.
 Democrats slammed the add-ons, and Senate Republican leader Mitch McConnell of Kentucky said Tuesday that the final package should not stray from the coronavirus response.

 The weapons bazaar galled Democrats whose votes will be required to pass the bill amid widespread divisions inside the Senate GOP conference on the measure.
 They are pressing items such as food aid and funding for mail-in voting.